-Who will receive the services?
-We serve youth from all walks of life in the County.
+C. Who will receive the services?

+We serve youth from all walks of life within our county.
 They are in school but are struggling to continue their education.
-They are out of school and have either dropped out or graduated, but have been unable to put together meaningful plans for their future.
+They are out of school and have either dropped out or graduated but have been unable to put together meaningful plans for their future.
 They are disconnected from school and work.
-They are parents of young children, youth who have been involved with the justice system, who have disabilities, are on public assistance, foster youth without family supports, and those who are struggling to make ends meet every day.
+They are parents of young children; youth who have been involved with the justice system, who have disabilities, or are on public assistance; foster youth without family supports; and those who are struggling to make ends meet every day.

-Where will it be done?
-Our youth program is strategically located in the Manchester Mall, home to the One-Stop Career Center and one of our strongest partners, Learn4Life.
-This location is central within the area, provides easy access for youth, and is known in the community as the place young people can go for assistance.
-It includes all the amenities necessary to run a successful program, such as classrooms, common areas, computer labs, and staff space to work privately with youth.
-We are also at Learn4Life alternative education sites in Clovis and the Northwest area, recruiting and supporting youth.
-We are out in the community every day and collaborating efforts with the South Program for cross referrals.
-We organize and manage offsite community service and business engagement events; take youth on school and industry tours; conduct outreach at Fresno, Central, and Unified schools districts, Fresno, Clovis and Central Adult Education programs, and in the community; meet with partners at their offices; take youth to partner locations to access services, and more.
-Our staff lives in the communities they serve, have connections that support youth, and use them every day to engage youth so they will be successful.
+D. Where will it be done?

+Our youth program will be located in the new WinePress Center; Workforce Connection Center AJCC One-Stop Career Center.
+The WinePress center is within the area, provides public transportation access for youth, and will be collaborated with other programs within Workforce Connection.
+It includes all the amenities necessary to run a successful program, such as classrooms, common areas, computer labs, and staff space to work with youth.
+However, we are not constrained by office walls, we will engage with one of strongest partners, Learn4Life Charter School, to recruit, mentor and/or provide direct services at their locations through the Urban West region of Fresno.
+We are out in the community every day.
+We organize and manage offsite community service and business engagement events; and take youth on school and industry tours.
+We conduct outreach at all Fresno, and Central Unified High schools; Fresno and Central programs, and in the community.
+We meet with partners at their offices; take youth to partner locations to access services, and more.
+Our staff lives in the communities they serve, have connections that support youth, and use those connections every day to engage youth so they will be successful.